JackZhouSz/learn2refocus/README.md

-conda env create -f setup/environment.yml conda activate refocus python setup/download_svd_weights.py
+conda env create -f setup/environment.yml conda activate refocus python setup/download_svd_weights.py python setup/download_checkpoints
 ```

 - Install PyTorch and all dependencies listed in the YAML file.
 - Create a Weights & Biases (wandb) account for experiment tracking.
   Update the wandb credentials in `training/configs` with your login info.
 - After running `setup/download_svd_weights.py`, you should have a folder named `svdh` at the project root containing the Stable Video Diffusion model weights.
+- After running `setup/download_checkpoints.py`, you should have a folder named `checkpoints/checkpoints-200000` at the project root containing our finetuned weights.

 ---